top of page

 Mangrove forests act as a ‘barrier’ between the coast and the shore.
 Their thick, tangled roots become submerged at high tides creating a sanctuary for marine life.
 In fact, around 75% of the world's tropical fish are born in the safety of the mangrove roots, which act as protection against hurricanes and other harsh weather conditions.

 They are the only trees in the world that thrive in saltwater, a unique feature which is vital to the upkeep of the surrounding ecosystems, and reduce flooding and coastal erosion more effectively than any man-made system.
-Yet, human activity has caused a sharp decline in Mangrove forests in Madagascar.
+Yet, human activity has caused a sharp decline in Mangrove forests in Kenya.

 Did you know you can now take 'steps' to offset your carbon footprint whilst improving your health and wellbeing, and contribute to the health of the environment?